Gawendz/Maze/README.md

 This Android application is a maze game where the objective is to navigate a ball through a maze to reach the end point.
 The game features multiple levels with increasing difficulty.

 **Features**
-Maze Generation: The maze is randomly generated at the start of each level.
-Ball Movement: Use touch controls to move the ball through the maze.
+Maze Generation: The maze is randomly generated at the start of each level./n Ball Movement: Use touch controls to move the ball through the maze.
 Level Progression: Progress through levels by reaching the end of the maze.
 Timer: A countdown timer adds an element of challenge to complete the maze within a time limit.